 The CLIO Project began in the Summer of 2015 when the three Latin versions of Homily 1 were transcribed and presented on a test website as a sample of the proposed resource.
 After seed funding was obtained from SSHRC in June 2016, work began on the three translations as follows:

-Bernard de Montfaucon's 18th-century translation has been transcribed from the first edition, published at Paris in 1728, using the scanned copy held at the Wilfrid Laurier University Library.
+Bernard de Montfaucon's 18th-century translation was transcribed from the first edition, published at Paris in 1728, using the scanned copy held at the Wilfrid Laurier University Library.
 The draft transcriptions were then proofread and corrected, and the text collated against the 1862 edition of J.-P. Migne (PG 59), provided online by Google Books, and genuine variants of words (excepting mere orthographical variants), or punctuation if involving a question mark, have been noted.
-Note that added scriptural texts in Migne's edition have been omitted; also omitted are the numerals Montfaucon inserted at the head of many of the scriptural texts, as well as references to scriptural sources (marginal in the 1728 edition, parenthetical in Migne's edition).
-However, Montfaucon's italicization of scriptural texts has been retained, and sometimes augmented by Migne’s added italicizations.
+Note that added scriptural texts in Migne's edition were not noted; also omitted were the numerals Montfaucon inserted at the head of many of the scriptural texts, as well as references to scriptural sources (marginal in the 1728 edition, parenthetical in Migne's edition).
+However, Montfaucon's italicization of scriptural texts was retained, and sometimes augmented by Migne’s added italicizations.
 Montfaucon's division of each homily into 3, 4, 5 or 6 sections has been preserved and incorporated into the reference numbers created for each excerpt.
-Note that the segmentation of each homily into excerpts of about 12- 30 words was guided primarily by the punctuation of Montfaucon's Latin translation and his Greek edition; in most cases an excerpt ends with a period or semicolon, though in some cases with a colon or comma when required to limit the size of the excerpt.
+Note that the segmentation of each homily into excerpts of about 10-35 words was guided primarily by the punctuation of Montfaucon's Latin translation and his Greek edition; in most cases an excerpt ends with a period or semicolon, though in some cases with a colon or comma in order to limit the size of the excerpt.
 This component of Phase 1 was also completed in April 2020.

 Due to disruptions caused by COVID-19 (i.e. the cancellation of academic conferences and delays in obtaining digital copies of several manuscripts), in April 2020 the editor altered the research agenda of the CLIO Project’s 2019 SSHRC Insight Grant.
-The funds originally intended for conferencing and research materals were thus re-allocated to create several new Research Assistantships for three projects that will enhance the Griffolini materials provided by the CLIO Project, as follows:
+The funds originally intended for conferencing and research materals were thus re-allocated to create two new Research Assistantships for the following projects that will enhance the Griffolini materials provided by the CLIO Project:

-1) A full transcription of Jerome Commelin’s 1603 Heidelberg edition of Griffolini’s translation.
-This edition, which was re-printed several times in influential editions published by Fronton du Duc, was the first to provide the original Greek text in parallel columns with a Latin translation.
-Research on this version revealed that Commelin intervened heavily in transmitting Griffolini’s version, so much so that the resulting text should now be acknowledged as the Griffolini/Commelin translation.
-Thus, the transcription of the 1603 edition will constitute a fourth translation on the CLIO Project website.
-This work should be completed by the end of August 2020.
+1) A full transcription of Philippe Montanus’ heavily revised and amended 1556 Paris edition (Soleil d’or) of Griffolini’s translation, collated against Jerome Commelin’s 1603 Heidelberg edition, the first to provide the original Greek text in parallel columns with a Latin translation.
+Research on the 1556 edition revealed that Montanus intervened heavily in transmitting and adding to Griffolini’s version, so much so that the resulting text should now be acknowledged as the Griffolini/Montanus translation.
+Thus, the transcription of the 1556 edition will constitute a fourth translation on the CLIO Project website.
+This work should be completed by Summer 2021.